 Pursuant to Article XII of the Constitution of the State of California, the CPUC is charged with the regulation of investor-owned public utilities, including SCE.
 The CPUC is the lead agency for CEQA review of this project.
-Along with BLM, the CPUC Energy Division has directed the preparation of this EIR/EIS.
-This EIR/EIS will be used by the Commission, in conjunction with other information developed in the Commission's formal record, to act on SCE's application for a CPCN for construction and operation of the Proposed Project.
+The CPUC Energy Division has directed the preparation of this EIR.
+This EIR will be used by the Commission, in conjunction with other information developed in the Commission's formal record, to act on SCE's application for a CPCN for construction and operation of the Proposed Project.
 The CPUC has exclusive authority to approve or deny SCE's application or an alternative; however, various permits from other agencies may also need to be obtained by SCE to build the Proposed Project.
 If the CPUC issues a CPCN, it would provide overall project approval and certify compliance of the project with CEQA.